ArvinSKushwaha/ArvinSKushwaha/README.md

 - 📫 How to reach me:
   - Email: arvin.singh.kushwaha@gmail.com
 - 😄 Pronouns: They/Them
-- ⚡ Fun fact: I can ramble on for hours on science (so it's best not to set the metaphorical ball rolling)
+- ⚡ Fun fact: I can ramble on for hours on science, sociology, and mathematics (so it's best not to set the metaphorical ball rolling)

 *Note: Most Used Languages does not indicate the languages I am most skilled at, but is only a GitHub metric of which languages I have written the most code in on GitHub.*